instead-hub/instead/doc/stead3_en.md

 To create a snapshot use: snapshots:make().
 In the parameter can be set to the name of the slot.

-_Внимание!!!_ Snapshot will be generated after completing the current step of game, because only in this case, the guaranteed consistency the saved game state.
+_Caution!!!_ Snapshot will be generated after completing the current step of game, because only in this case, the guaranteed consistency the saved game state.